Q: What is 3D Printing?

 one from the manufacturer, if it is even made any more.
-Hobbyists can make custom models for their doll houses, railroads drones and RC airplanes.
+Hobbyists can make custom models for their doll houses, railroads, drones and RC airplanes.
 And of course the best thing about 3D printing is endless customization.
-For example, a bride and groom can get scanned scanned and be themselves at the top of their wedding cake!
+For example, a bride and groom can get scanned and be themselves at the top of their wedding cake!
 Q: What kind of plastic do you use?

-stands for Poly Lactic Acid.
-It is made from corn, is non-toxic printing, and we have dozens of colors.
-We use ABS which is the carbon fiber reinforced, and a special PET (polyethylene terephthalate) with remarkable optical clarity in both clear and translucent colors. makes things that feel like rubber.
-We have PVA, which is a water a water soluable plastic that we use for dissolvable support structures.
+is called PLA, which stands for Poly Lactic Acid.
+It is made from formulated for 3D printing, and we have dozens of colors.
+ABS is carbon fiber reinforced, and a special PET (polyethylene terephthalate) with remarkable optical clarity in both clear and translucent colors. which makes things that feel like rubber.
+We have PVA, which is a water soluable plastic that we use for dissolvable support structures.